Cost of Living in Guyana 2025: Full Family Budget Guide

 education costs in guyana

-Education costs in Guyana vary widely: public primary and secondary schooling is free, while private schools charge roughly 1,000–5,000 GYD per month, and many families pay extra for perceived higher-quality or international curricula.
+Education costs in Guyana vary widely.
+Public primary and secondary schooling is free, while private schools charge roughly 1,000–5,000 GYD per month.
+Many families pay extra for what they see as higher-quality or international curricula.

-You’ll weigh public vs private options: public schools have no tuition but may lack some educational resources, while private institutions often provide smaller classes, extracurriculars and international syllabi at a clear premium.
+Public schools have no tuition but may lack some resources.
+Private institutions often offer smaller classes, extracurriculars, and international syllabi at a clear premium.

-For higher education, the University of Guyana charges about 60,000–200,000 GYD yearly depending on the program, so you should budget accordingly.
+For higher education, the University of Guyana charges about 60,000–200,000 GYD per year, depending on the program.

 Salary Adjustment and Relocation Planning